Blogger Outreach

 • Communicate how you could add value: Explain the benefits for the blogger and their site.
 (Ex: “I think my blog post on [X] would be a great addition to your existing article because of [Y].”)

-We suggest you pitch one idea to one blogger at a time.
+We suggest you pitch an idea to one blogger at a time.
 That way, you'll avoid the scenario where several bloggers accept the same idea — and you won't have to reject anyone.

-Sometimes, you’ll find relevant contact info right on your prospect website.
+Sometimes, you’ll find relevant contact info right on your prospect's website.

 You may find an email address dedicated to guest post submissions.
 Or you may find links to a blogger's social accounts.